Be-Secure/Be-Secure/README.md

 [**OAH-Bes-vm**]() for easy local deployment of Besman environmens.

-[**BeS-Lighthouse**]() BeS-lighthouse is a community dashboard for TAVOSS Components that are security assessed by the Be-Secure community..
+[**BeSlighthouse**]() BeSlighthouse is a community dashboard for TAVOSS Components that are security assessed by the Be-Secure community..